jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 As you can see in previous section, you can change the server ports when running the container using environment variables.

 So if you change any of those ports, you will have to run the container uinsg <code>-p &lt;bind_port&gt;:&lt;source_port&gt;</code> in order to bind the new ports used.

+**Debug mode**

+You can enable the debug for the JBoss standalone server instance by setting the environment variable <code>JBOSS_DEBUG_PORT</code>, using the debug port number you want to use as the variable value.

+If this <code>JBOSS_DEBUG_PORT</code> environment variable is not set, the debug is not enabled by default.

+NOTE: Debugging is only allowed in standalone mode.

 **Custom JBoss Wildfly/EAP startup script**